WoodyAtHome/CO2_Sensor_MH_Z19/Readme.md

+# CO2-Sensor MH-Z19 connected linux UART
-# A simple example for using the CO2-Sensor MH-Z19 together with linux systems
+A simple example for using the CO2-Sensor MH-Z19 connected linux UART

 `zig build` builds exe for the compiling pc
 `zig build rpi` builds exe for Raspberry Pi / Debian